NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Yamaraj.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Frightful Presence|Frightful Presence]]"
     desc: " (aura,emotion,fear,mental) 60 feet.
-DC 39 Will check\n"
+DC 39 Will check\n\n* * *\n"

   - name: "Lightning Drinker"
-    desc: "  Whenever a yamaraj would take electricity damage if not for its immunity, its fast healing increases to 40 on its next turn.\nDuring that turn, if it uses its breath weapon, the beetles crackle with electricity and deal 2d12 electricity damage."
+    desc: "  Whenever a yamaraj would take electricity damage if not for its immunity, its fast healing increases to 40 on its next turn.\n\nDuring that turn, if it uses its breath weapon, the beetles crackle with electricity and deal 2d12 electricity damage."

 attacks:
   - name: ""